deep0072/SolidityTuts/README.md

 ## send ==> ### use 2300 gas, returns bool in case of successful trasaction or not.

 ## call - ### all gas, returns bool and data. can use custom gas value

+# fallback and recieve inbuilt function

+### fallback ==> must have external visibility, and payable

+### fallback function always receives data, but in order to also receive Ether it must be marked payable.

+### If the version with parameters is used, input will contain the full data sent to the contract (equal to msg.data) and can return data in output

+### receive ==> must have external visibility, and payable

+### but in order to also receive Ether it must be marked payable